-\textsl{Exceptional unimodular singularities. } We expect that there are many applications of Theorem~\ref{thm:intromain} similar to Corollary~\ref{cor:introcor}.
+\textsl{Exceptional unimodular singularities. } We expect that there are many further interesting orbifold equivalences.
 In particular, there are four pairs among Arnold's 14 exceptional unimodular singularities whose Dynkin diagrams have the same Coxeter number, to wit $(E_{13},Z_{11})$, $(E_{14},Q_{10})$, $(Z_{13},Q_{11})$, and $(W_{13},S_{11})$ in the notation of \cite[Tab.\,5.2]{Ebelingbook}.
-It is natural to conjecture that these singularities are orbifold equivalent in the bicategory of Landau-Ginzburg models, and in fact several groups are currently working to establish these equivalences.\footnote{We thank Andreas Recknagel and Ana Ros Camacho for informing us about their respective results in this direction.} As in the ADE case of Corollary~\ref{cor:introcor} this would immediately imply orbifold equivalences between the associated Ginzburg algebras in $\DGs_\C$, thanks to the work of \cite{KST2}.
-Furthermore, there would also be direct consequences for the $\mathcal N=2$ superconformal four-dimensional gauge theories studied in \cite{cdz1107.5747}.
+It is natural to conjecture that these singularities are orbifold equivalent in the bicategory of Landau-Ginzburg models.\footnote{This conjecture was proven in \cite{OEReck}, where also further orbifold equivalences were found.} This would have direct consequences for the $\mathcal N=2$ superconformal four-dimensional gauge theories studied in \cite{cdz1107.5747}.